One country, two histories: What does it mean to be an American?

 All history is interpretation of facts, he says.
 The assignment he gives students is meant to highlight this.

-With a nation as big as the U.S. and its longstanding fragmented education system, “to some degree it’s inevitable” that history won’t always be taught in the same way, says Michael Petrilli, president of the conservative Thomas B. Fordham Institute based in Washington, D.C.
+With a nation as big as the U.S. and its long-standing fragmented education system, “to some degree it’s inevitable” that history won’t always be taught in the same way, says Michael Petrilli, president of the conservative Thomas B. Fordham Institute based in Washington, D.C.

 Mr. Petrilli says commonality can be found by focusing on the state standards for history and civics instruction.
 He points to an analysis the Fordham Institute conducted in 2021 of the history and civics standards in all 50 states, which found that the five states with the strongest standards in both areas were a mix of blue and red states.